03.01.05. Performance of new responsibilities

 Education and training

-- In order to perform responsibilities beyond their current level of competence MRTs will need to undertake additional education/training to acquire the requisite knowledge skills and judgment.
+- In order to perform responsibilities beyond their current level of competence, MRTs will need to undertake additional education/training to acquire the requisite knowledge skills and judgment.

 - Training for new responsibilities can typically be obtained through one or a combination of:

-- Continuing professional development courses
+- Continuing professional development (CPD) courses

-- On-site training
+- On-site training or workplace-based training

-- Applications training
+- Vendor or application-specific training

 References